tmalamut/gcp-notes/README.md

 # gcp-notes

-A collection of notes for studying the Google Cloud Platform.
+A collection of notes for studying Google Cloud (from their partner learning platform).
 Written in Markdown.

-File tree:
-*insert file tree*